Lexus RC 300h running costs

 Depending on which trim you choose, your RC will sit in insurance group 31 or 32.
 That’s considerably lower than the other, more powerful petrol-engined RC models, but very much on a par with the comparable (but non-hybrid) models from Audi, BMW and Mercedes.

-As with the insurance groups above, so with its warranty, Lexus is pretty much identical to its rival German makers.
-The RC gets a three-year, 60,000 mile warranty, and none of its rivals get longer cover, although in some cases (as with BMW and Mercedes), there’s no such limit on the mileage.
+The RC gets a three-year/60,000 mile warranty, and none of its rivals get longer cover, although in some cases (as with BMW and Mercedes), there’s limit on the mileage.

 There are currently just under 50 Lexus dealers, and an RC needs their attention every 10,000 miles.
 An ‘intermediate service’, which costs £300, is needed at 10,000 miles and every 20,000 miles after that.
 However, at 20,000 miles and then at 20,000-mile intervals, the car has to have what Lexus calls a ‘Full’ service and which costs around £600.